Ascurius/DNSChanger/README.md

 # DNSChanger

-This tool is used for updating the 'A' or 'AAAA' DNS records of your domain at Gandi.net and set them to your current public IPv4/IPv6 adress
+This tool is used for updating the DNS records of your domain at Gandi.net.

 ### Available Options